asadnq/site/src/content/projects/spacetoon-go-web-redesign.md

 - 🌟 **New Brand Identity** – Updated UI to align with the refreshed Spacetoon Go branding
 - ⚡ **Performance Optimization** – Faster load times and improved responsiveness
-- 🔍 **Enhanced Search & Navigation** – Users can find content more easily
 - 📱 **Mobile-First Design** – Optimized for seamless cross-device experiences
 - 🌐 **Multilingual Support** – Built with internationalization in mind